buitcj/docs/notes/git_notes.md

 Bisect
 ======

 Commands for finding binary searching for a checkin that broke your feature.
 At each step it bisects the remaining search space for you and you have to tell it whether the commit is good or bad, when talking about correctness or functionality.
 For finding when something was introduced, you can also use the syntax "new" and "old".
+Specify the last known good and bad points to narrow down its search window for faster searching.

 ```
 jbu@jbot:~/git_jbu/rebase_test$ git bisect start